-It is safe to state that today's best chess programs are playing at the Grand Master (GM) level.
-This success comes from gradual improvements over the last half century; a direct result of active research in computer chess.
-Advances in search algorithms, parallel computing, special-purpose chess hardware, knowledge representation, and opening/endgame databases all contribute to the increased playing strength.
+It is safe to state that today's best chess programs are playing at the GM level.
+This success comes from gradual improvements over the last half century; a direct result of active research in computer-chess.
+Advances in search algorithms, parallel computing, special purpose chess hardware, knowledge representation, and opening/endgame databases all contribute to increased playing strength.

-3.1 Search Algorithms
+Search Algorithms

-Most contemporary programs use some form of NWS (see Figure 1).
-It keeps track of a lower bound α and an upper bound β of the value a player can hope to achieve.
-During the search, whenever the value returned from a subtree exceeds the upper bound β , a cut-off occurs.
-Intuitively this means that we have found a refutation of the current line of play, and therefore our opponent will not select this variation, but will instead play the line that achieves the value indicated by the upper bound β .
-The algorithm first expands the so-called principal variation with a full $\alpha-\beta$ window, and then the remaining moves with a minimal window around the score the principal variation returned.
+Most contemporary programs use some form of NWS, see Figure 1.
+It keeps track of a lower-bound, α , and an upper-bound, β , of the value a player can hope to achieve.
+During the search, whenever the value returned from a subtree exceeds the upper-bound β . a cutoff occurs.
+Intuitively this means that we have found a refutation of the current line of play, and therefore our opponent will not select this variation, but will instead play the line that achieves the value indicated by the upper-bound β .
+The algorithm first expands the so called principal variation with a full α - β window, and then the remaining moves with a minimal window around the score the principal variation returned.
 This results in efficient searches and only occasionally, when an alternative move really turns out to be better, is a re-search with a wider window necessary.

 When equipped with enhancements such as a transposition table (accessed by functions LookTT() and AddTT() in Figure 1), move-ordering (AddCredit(), NextMove()), search extension/pruning schemes (Extend(), NullMove), and quiescence search (QS()), the algorithm is extremely efficient.
-Thus the fastest chess programs look ahead about 5 to 7 moves for each side (i.e., 10 to 14 plies) in complicated middle-game positions, and search lines of special interest even more deeply.
+Thus the fastest chess programs look ahead about 5-7 moves for each side in complicated middle-game positions, and search lines of special interest even more deeply.
 In the endgame and in other less complicated positions a much deeper search is possible.

-3.2 Search Enhancements
+Search Enhancements

 Various search enhancements are essential for the NWS algorithm to achieve exceptional performance.
 Many of them focus on allowing the algorithm to be more selective in how the search effort is spent.
-The selectivity is introduced by varying the search horizon; some lines are searched to a depth that is greater than the nominal depth, while others are terminated at a shallower depth.
+The selectivity is introduced by varying the search horizon, some lines are searched to a depth that is greater than the nominal depth, while others are terminated at a shallower depth.
 The real task is to identify which alternatives are worth considering further and which can be pruned off.
-In Figure 1 three common methods to vary the search horizon are shown: quiescence search, extending forcing lines, and a forward-pruning heuristic called null move.
+In Figure 1 three common methods to vary the search horizon are shown: quiescence search, extending forcing lines, and a forward pruning heuristic called null-move.

 Having searched some initial position to a designated maximum depth, some of the positions that arise are volatile and hard to evaluate.
 For example, if we evaluate a position where a capture has just occurred, without giving the opponent opportunity to re-capture, a huge error may be introduced.
 Therefore, all captures for both sides are played out before a position is evaluated.
-Sometimes other moves that can drastically change the evaluation are also made, for example promotions.
-This resolution of dynamic factors is called the quiescence search phase.
+Sometimes other moves that can dramatically